simonsfoundation/pipeline/README.md

    11. [vcflib](https://github.com/ekg/vcflib)
    12. [SnpEff](http://snpeff.sourceforge.net/)

-All except GATK come with an install of [bcbio-nextgen](https://github.com/chapmanb/bcbio-nextgen).
+All (except GATK) can be installed with an install of [bcbio-nextgen](https://github.com/chapmanb/bcbio-nextgen).

 ```
 cd ~